nutype/node-shell-cmd/readme.md

         // on the value of "hadError"; if it's null or false, then the commands
         // were able to execute safely and "output" contains its processed output,
         // whereas if it's true, then "output" contains the "err" object
+        //
+        // finally, in order to streamline the development of commands, a lot
+        // the input type checking is done for you automatically, so you can
+        // instead focus on figuring out how to design the per-platform
+        // shell commands
         all: function(args, input, callback) {
             // if you need to execute an actual shell command, then you must
             // use the execCommand function
+            //
+            // if you do use this function, then try to avoid nesting any
+            // further execCommand function calls by moving any nested
+            // execCommand function calls into a new cmds['new.cmd'] command
+            //
+            // also, when working with windows, even if you are using grunt-shell-cmd
+            // from within Cygwin, the shell commands will execute within the context
+            // of a regular windows command prompt and not Cygwin
+            //
+            // regardless of the platform, *careful* consideration must be given
+            // to how you can *safely* execute the shell commands with a provided
+            // input and set of arguments.
+Most of this headache is solved for
+            // you automatically by virtue of requiring JSON-formatted strings
+            // and doing a basic set of input and argument type checks.
+            //
+            // however, even with these checks, you still need to ensure the
+            // inputs to the shell commands are carefully filtered and sanitized,
-            execCommand('shell | command',
+            // otherwise you run the risk of shell command injection execCommand('shell | command',
                 function(stdout) {
                     // process the results of stdout here